 The CRDI is designed to expand participants' pedagogical content knowledge, foster community and personal growth, and increase teacher satisfaction.
 During the Institute, you will

 - Design or redesign a course built on learner-centered design principles

 - Learn how to apply research-based teaching and learning principles to design other courses

 - Course Development Completion

-- All workshop materials, break refreshments, and lunches
+- All workshop materials and break refreshments

 - A copy of the book, Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses, by L. Dee Fink

 To qualify for the incentives, participants are expected to

 - Participate the entire four face-to-face days (for accountability, attendance will be taken each day of the institute)

 - Complete a successful syllabus (a successful syllabus is one that has been assessed by institute faculty and meets course design principles set forth in the institute)